kryptonmlt/damselBuster/README.md

 example;
 * java -jar damsel-buster-1.0.0-SNAPSHOT.jar -DchromeDriver="/this/file/location.exe"

-The application has only 1 non-optional parameter to be set and the correct path to chromedriver:
+Apart from the correct path to chromedriver, the application has only 1 non-optional parameter to be set:
 * java -jar damsel-buster-1.0.0-SNAPSHOT.jar -DstartType=init
 * java -jar damsel-buster-1.0.0-SNAPSHOT.jar -DstartType=update